 Tank odors are caused by naturally occurring anaerobic bacteria (that come from your stomach and are found in nature) who release foul odors as they break down the waste in blank and gray tanks.
-RV Digest-It infuses a blend of naturally occurring aerobic bacteria into the tank to replace the anaerobic bacteria and quench the foul odors by breaking down the waste while emitting only water and carbon dioxide.
-Unique Camping + Marine’s proprietary blend of safe, eco-friendly bacteria are much more concentrated than competitor brands and outperform competitor products by breaking down waste faster, eliminating odors better, and leaving behind no residue in your tanks to clog lines, foul up sensors, or degrade seals.
+RV Digest-It Plus infuses a blend of naturally occurring aerobic bacteria into the tank to replace the anaerobic bacteria and quench the foul odors by breaking down the waste while emitting only water and carbon dioxide.
+Unique Camping + Marine’s proprietary blend of bacteria are much more concentrated than competitor brands and outperform competitor products by breaking down waste faster, eliminating odors better, and leaving behind no residue in your tanks to clog lines, foul up sensors, or degrade seals.

 Simply put, Unique Camping + Marine spares no expense in creating the highest quality bacteria blends with concentrations that far exceed competitor products which means better waste break-down and stronger odor removal.
 And to top it all off, it’s less expensive per use than leading tank treatments!